Frequently Asked Questions

 What are the prerequisite course requirements for a master’s in Medical Lab Science?

-We require proof of completion of: 12 hours of biology, including cell biology at least 4 credit hours at 200-level or higher; immunology is strongly recommended; 12 credit hours of Chemistry, including organic or biochemistry; 3 credit hours of mathematics-pre-calculus.
+We require proof of completion of: 12 hours of Biology, including Cell Biology (at least 4 credit hours at 200-level or higher); Immunology and Molecular Biology are strongly recommended; 12 credit hours of Chemistry, including Organic Chemistry or Biochemistry; 3 credit hours of Mathematics (Pre-calculus of higher, or Statistics).

 Can I work while I get my MLS degree?